pyprg/dssex/README.md

 (measured_value_or_setpoint - calculated_value)\*\*2.
 The search is
 an iterative process requiring a start value.
 A part of the constraints are the power flow relations.
-The sum of current flowing through branches into a node equals the injected current&nbsp;- except for slacks.
+The sum of current flowing through branches into a node equals the injected current&nbsp;- except for slacks (current injection method).

     Y * V - I = 0          Y - complex branch admittance matrix
                            V - complex node voltage vector